 Climate change is one of the most pressing issues affecting the world today.
 It is critical that children understand they have a big role to play in taking care of their world so that it will be here for many generations to come.
 The challenge is how to explain climate change without frightening children, and yet, help them grasp how critical concept it is for us to act on.

 Start small and build your way up to teaching your child about climate change.
 The best place to start with is by helping children develop an appreciation for the outdoors.
 For that to happen, children need to spend ample time outside.
-While most of us can’t spend time outdoors every day with our children, we can, daily or weekly, increase our children’s time outside in small increments.
+Start in small increments to increase your children’s time outside each day.